Author has written 14 stories for Degrassi, Harry Potter, Baby Sitters Club, and Parodies and Spoofs.

 How many miles to Babylon?

 Babylon by Candlelight (formerly A Glass Darkly) grew up in the mountains of northern California, attended university in Oregon for a few years until she became tired of the bureaucratic, pandering nonsense and "quirky" demeanor of the unwashed theater students and moved to Iowa with her then fiancee, now husband.
-She spends her days playing with her Pembroke Corgi, watching Ghost Adventures, and hibernating until spring arrives, when she emerges from her big red sleeping bag and embarks on geocaching expeditions, photography jaunts, and general outdoor shenanigans.
+She spends her days playing with her son, Thing 1, waiting anxiously for the arrival of Thing 2, watching Ghost Adventures, and hibernating until spring arrives, when she emerges from her big red sleeping bag and embarks on geocaching expeditions, photography jaunts, and general outdoor shenanigans.

 Favourite TV Shows: Ghost Adventures, The Carrie Diaries, Catfish: The TV Show, Haunted Collector, Firefly, American Dad.